The Way of the Dragon

-The Way of the Dragon (猛龍過江, originally released in the United States as Return of the Dragon) is a 1972 Hong Kong martial arts action comedy film written, co-produced and directed by Bruce Lee, who also stars in the lead role.
+The Way of the Dragon (猛龍過江, originally released in the United States as Return of the Dragon) is a 1972 Hong Kong martial arts comedy film co-produced and directed by Bruce Lee, who also stars in the lead role.
 This is Lee's only complete directorial film and the last one released during his lifetime.
-The film co-stars Nora Miao, Robert Wall, and Wei Ping-ou, with Chuck Norris playing his debut screen role.
+The film co-stars Nora Miao, Robert Wall, Wei Ping-ou and Chuck Norris (playing his debut screen role).

 The Way of the Dragon was released in Hong Kong on 30 December 1972, and in the United States in August 1974.
 The film went on to gross an estimated US$130 million worldwide (equivalent to over $700 million adjusted for inflation), against a tight budget of $130,000, earning a thousand times its budget.
-It was the highest-grossing Hong Kong film up until Lee's next film, Enter the Dragon (1973).
+It was the highest-grossing Hong Kong film up until Lee's next film Enter the Dragon (1973).

+The film is primarily set in a restaurant in Rome.
+The owners are being harassed by a local crime boss, and request help from a relative in Hong Kong.
+The help arrives in the form of a young martial artist.
+The conflict between the restaurant staff and the gangsters soon escalates.

 Plot

 In Rome, Chen Ching-hua and her uncle Wang experience trouble with their restaurant from a crime boss who wants their property.
 When Chen refuses to give it up, the boss sends gangsters there to scare away the customers.
-Appealing to an uncle in Hong Kong, Chen receives help in the form of a young martial artist, Tang Lung (Bruce Lee).
-On his first arrival he is disoriented by his new surroundings and appears to be nothing but a country bumpkin.
+Appealing to an uncle in Hong Kong, Chen receives help in the form of a young martial artist Tang Lung.
+On his first arrival, Tang is disoriented by his new surroundings and appears to be a country bumpkin.
 Disappointed, Chen asks what help he can be, but Tang confidently assures her that he is capable enough.
-At the restaurant, Tang learns that the staff have begun to learn karate, much to the annoyance of Quen, an employee who favors Chinese Kung Fu.
+At the restaurant, Tang learns that the staff have begun to learn karate, much to the annoyance of Quen, an employee who favors kung fu.
 Tang advises Quen to be open-minded and make use of anything that works.

 Before long, the gangsters appear at the restaurant and threaten the customers away while Tang is using the bathroom.
 Upset by Tang's poor timing, the staff question his skill and the usefulness of his style.
 When the gangsters later return, the staff engage the thugs in a fight, only to be beaten.
 However, Tang single-handedly defeats them, causing the staff to decide to train under him.
 Uncle Wang warns them that the gangsters will seek revenge, but Tang vows to protect the restaurant.
-Chen and Tang grow closer, and she takes him on a tour of Rome, though Tang is unimpressed by the city.
+Chen and Tang grow closer and she takes him on a tour of Rome, though Tang is unimpressed by the city.